Do you ever wonder where apparels have been manufactured that you’re wearing? What sort of journey have they been through?

 Manufacturers would send the order details based on the raw materials’ requirement to various suppliers via smart contracts.

-The details added by a manufacturer on the blockchain are immutable and transparent, making brand company trace the raw materials requirements and suppliers information.
+The details added by a manufacturer on the blockchain apparel supply chain are immutable and transparent, making the brand company trace the raw materials requirements and suppliers information.

 Once the information is stored, stakeholders can trace back the product’s details using a hash ID.